 What is the cheapest cremation option in Arizona?

 Direct Cremation is the least expensive cremation disposition option.
-It is a basic service package that includes the collection and cremation of the deceased.
+It serves as a basic service package that includes minimal services for the collection and cremation of the deceased.
 The cremated remains are returned directly to the legal next of kin or designated person.

 The funeral service provider conducts no ceremony.

-The cremation is completed, and the cremation ashes are made available for the family.
+The cremation is complete, and the ashes are made available to the family.
 Alternatively, they can be mailed by USPS Priority Mail.
 All arrangements can be made without the next of kin needing to visit a funeral home.
 Over 40% of funeral homes offer online arrangements on their websites today.

 A family may arrange their own Memorial Service once the cremation ashes are returned.
-This minimal and economical disposition service offered by a funeral home helps to reduce funeral costs.
+This minimal, economical disposition service offered by a funeral home helps reduce funeral costs.
 It also gives the family more control over when and where to memorialize the deceased.

 Can I expect any additional charges to a basic direct cremation package?